Updated 21st September 2021

 Eligible patients will be invited to attend when it is their turn, usually via a link in a text message or a telephone call from your GP surgery or our central covid admin team.
 If you are in one of the above groups and have not yet been contacted then please phone your usual GP surgery as they will be able to book your appointment for you.

 Running alongside our local service is the National Booking Service.
 This is accessed via calling 119 or clicking here.
 You may be invited to use the national booking service via letter or a text from 'NHSvaccine' before you hear from your GP surgery.
-Please be aware you will not be able to book an appointment at Weymouth Hospital or the Pavilion via this route.
+Please be aware you will not be able to book an appointment at Weymouth Hospital via this route.
 One of the nearest sites available to book this way is Day Lewis Pharmacy in Chickerell.

 We are also currently vaccinating our housebound patients - the majority of those in the eligible groups have been vaccinated.
 We will continue to offer home visits to those who need one – please contact your usual GP surgery should you need this to be arranged.